SiphesihleSephaka/AWS-CLOUD-PORTFOLIO/Certifications & Badges/readme.md

-## These are the achievements I got when I complted my challenges.
+## These are the achievements I got when I completed my challenges. 🎖️🏆